murchandamus/bips/bip-update-process.md

 As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

-A _NOMINATED_ BIP can only transition to _ACTIVE_ or to _ABANDONED_.
-If a _NOMINATED_ BIP is found to need substantial functional changes, it should be moved to _ABANDONED_ and a new BIP should be drafted instead.
+A Nominated BIP can only transition to Active or to Abandoned.
+If a Nominated BIP is found to need substantial functional changes, it should be moved to Abandoned and a new BIP should be drafted instead.

 #### Active

-At the earliest three months after a BIP has been moved to _NOMINATED_, a BIP may be advanced to _ACTIVE_ upon request of any community member by providing evidence that the idea described in the BIP is in active use.
+At the earliest three months after a BIP has been moved to Nominated, a BIP may be advanced to Active upon request of any community member by providing evidence that the idea described in the BIP is in active use.
 Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.